Sahithi-a13245/Weather-Dashboard/README.md

 🌦️ Weather Dashboard

-A modern, fully-responsive Weather Dashboard that displays real-time weather, hourly temperature trends, a 5-day forecast, AQI, UV index, wind direction, voice search, dynamic backgrounds, and weather-based sound effects.
+A modern, fully-responsive Weather Dashboard that displays real-time weather, hourly temperature trends, a 5-day forecast, AQI, UV index, wind direction, voice search, and weather-based sound effects.

 This project delivers a polished and interactive weather experience using HTML, CSS, JavaScript, Chart.js, and live APIs from OpenWeather, Open-Meteo, and GeoDB Cities.